 But this is not interference in the electoral process.

-It cannot be a free and informed election unless people are free to inform.
+There cannot be a free and informed election unless people are free to inform.

-As I have been telling you, this is deeply related to what they think and know is coming on top of what we've already discovered.
+That was Julian Assange second, which is, I actually believe on many, many levels, as I have been telling you, this is deeply related to what they think and know is coming on top of what we've already discovered.

-You know, the you've got to understand here, the FBI probably now has discovered something so bad that even though they tried, now that they're being exposed, they couldn't sweep it under the rug like they did everything else.
+You know, you've got to understand here, the FBI probably now has discovered something so bad that even though they tried, now that they're being exposed, they couldn't sweep it under the rug like they did everything else.

 Because what they did, I mean, James Comey being grilled by Trey Gowdy is admitting she committed crimes.

-He's threading the needle admitting she lied.
+He's threading the needle, admitting she lied.

-They admit in these wiki leaks that they were willing to obstruct an investigation and defy a congressional subpoena to keep the president out of this.
+They admit in these WikiLeaks that they were willing to obstruct an investigation and defy a congressional subpoena to keep the president out of this.

 They admit that the president lied when he said that he had no knowledge.

-So, what his motivation is, I will never know.
+So what his motivation is, I will never know.

 I do know that many FBI agents have been close to a revolt over Comey's friendly treatment of Clinton.

-I was at a party with an FBI agent not that long ago.
+I was at a party with an FBI agent not that long ago, and he used the words repeatedly, me and my fellow agents are embarrassed about Comey's actions.

 Look, we spent a lot of time on this program.